(As Amended and Restated October 19, 2018)

 COMMITTEES; SUB-COMMITTEES, ADVISORY COUNCILS

 - Executive Committee.
-There shall be an Executive Committee which shall consist of the elective officers, the President and Chief Executive Officer and the chairs of any standing committees of the Board of Directors.
+There shall be an Executive Committee which shall consist of the elective officers, the Chief Executive Officer and the chairs of any standing committees of the Board of Directors.
 Action taken at any meeting of the Executive Committee will be reported no later than the next scheduled meeting of the Board of Directors.
 The Executive Committee shall have and may exercise when the Board of Directors is not in session all the powers of the Board that may be lawfully delegated, provided that the Committee shall not make final determinations of policy.

 - Standing Committees.
 The standing committees of TNC shall be the committees as established by these Bylaws.
-There shall be four standing committees: (1) a Governance, Nominating and Human Resources Committee, (2) an Audit Committee, (3) a Finance Committee and (4) a Conservation Activities Review Committee.
+There shall be four standing committees: (1) a Governance, Nominating and Human Resources Committee, (2) an Audit Committee, (3) a Finance Committee and (4) a Board Project Review Committee.
 The chair and the members of each standing committee shall be appointed by the Chair of the Board of Directors.
 It is contemplated that the Chair of the Board, although not obligated to do so, will appoint the Treasurer of the Board to serve as the chair of the Finance Committee.
 The responsibilities of each standing committee shall be set forth in a committee charter which shall be reviewed from time to time by the Board and revised, as appropriate.

 - The Governance, Nominating and Human Resources Committee shall present recommendations for elective officers and Directors to the Board of Directors and shall consult with the Chair of the Board with respect to the process by which members of the Board are assigned to committees.
 The Committee shall assist the Board of Directors by monitoring the overall management and governance structures of the organization, by evaluating senior executive performance and compensation and by overseeing policies regarding Board composition and performance.